 You take advantage of your target’s unawareness to deliver a debilitating opener.

-Rogue Option, Level 3
+Rogue Ability, Level 3

 Your battle sense lets you hide as soon as trouble finds you.

-Rogue Option, Level 3
+Rogue Ability, Level 3

 At the start of battle, you can use this technique to become hidden immediately.